Want to master any topic? You’re already on track…

 - Record a video series and publish it to video sharing sites

-In all, just get that information out there so you can become the authority in the matter.
-Get to the stage first (your website or others) and people will begin shifting away from the old and tired sources of information and onward to you since you’re sharing what others have not.
+Get to the stage first (your website or others) and people will begin shifting away from the old and tired sources.
+They’ll migrate to you because you’re bringing fresh ideas.

 From there it’s a matter of using your skills as an affiliate marketer to craft this newfound knowledge into a profitable venture.

-That’s about all you need to learn just about anything and everything on the Web.
+That’s about all you need to master any topic.
 Explore the endless possibilities and turn your quest for knowledge.
-Use your skills in marketing to start new projects based around these interests and topics.
+Use your skills in marketing to start new projects based on these interests and topics.
 Claim your authority in the niche.
 Create new sources of online income.